Y0hy0h/xkcd-for-that-bot/README.md

 ```bash
 npm run build:prod
 ```
-This will build the bot production.
-This entails compiling the Elm code and then the TypeScript code.
+This will build the bot for production, which entails compiling the Elm code and then the TypeScript code.
 The generated JavaScript code sits in `dist/`.

 ## Run
 After building the project, it can be run with